disco-lang/disco/CONTRIBUTING.md

 in the issue tracker.
 These are bugs and features which should be appropriate for someone just getting started to tackle.
-If you want help understanding or getting started on a particular issue, feel free to leave a comment on the issue, or ask in the [`#disco-lang` IRC channel](https://webchat.freenode.net/#disco-lang).
+If you want help understanding or getting started on a particular issue, feel free to leave a comment on the issue or ask in the [`#disco-lang` IRC channel](https://webchat.freenode.net/#disco-lang).

 ### Development Workflow

 Never made an open source contribution before?
-Wondering how contributions work in the in our project?
+Wondering how making a contribution actually works?
 Here's a quick rundown!

 1. Find an issue that you are interested in addressing or a feature that you would like to add.